thealha/thealha/README.md

-- 👋 Hi, I’m Aleksander a.k.a @thealha
+- 👋 Hi, I’m Aleksander a.k.a @vaehaaland
 - 👀 I’m interested in Web Development and media production
 - 🌱 I’m currently taking a computer tech. course in uni.
 Learning everything from databases to Web Dev.
-- 📫 How to reach me - email: mail@vaehaaland.no, discord: alha#1337
+- 📫 How to reach me - email: mail@vaehaaland.no, Discord: alha#1337

 <!---
 thealha/thealha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.